 1. Check if your “role address” is an existing alias address and if Abusix can be added as an additional alias to the address.

-2. If your role address supports aliasing, add the Data Channel forwarding address (e.g., [email protected]) as an alias in your email server.
+2. If your role address supports aliasing, add the Guardian Ops datachannel forwarding address (e.g., [email protected]) as an alias in your email server.
+You can find this address within Guardian Ops after starting your trial.

-By “aliasing” role addresses, we ensure that the emails are not altered in transit, no additional headers are added, and the report is not repackaged in an envelope in an email.
+By “aliasing” role addresses, we ensure that the emails are not altered in transit, no additional headers are added, and the original report is not repackaged in a new email.
 For more information on forwarding your abuse data, see the abuse management page documentation.

-To process your data, Guardian Ops needs to resolve the customer associated with the abuse report.
+Guardian Ops must resolve a customer identifier associated with the abuse report to process your data.
 This can be done in two ways:

 1. IP-Based Resolution: